muydanny/backend-curriculum-site/module3/projects/consultancy/development.md

 ## Project Check Ins

-In addition to the End of Sprint Demos, you will also have some project check ins

 * Check In 1
-    * Wednesday or Thursday of Week 4
     * During this meeting, you should be prepared to review the artifacts from your inception: MVP, wireframes, story board.
     * During this meeting, your team will draw out the architecture of your application

 * Check In 2
-    * Monday Week 5
     * During this check in, you will discuss with your project manager what the expectations are for your final demo on Friday
     * You can also use this check in as an opportunity to ask any questions and get help for the final few days of the project.